 Please scroll down for Music Department Information.

-Mrs. Rogers loves teaching general music at Midway, and she is excited to welcome her new music teacher colleague Miss Trent to the Mustang Family.
-Together they will lead the Fourth Grade Fall Chorus and the Fourth/Fifth Grade Spring Chorus.
+Mrs. Rogers loves making music with all of her Musical Mustangs!
+We sing, listen to music, play instruments, and move to music.
+Along the way we improvise, compose, and learn to break the code of music notation.
+Together with Miss Trent, Mrs. Rogers helps lead the Midway Chorus.
 Mrs. Rogers earned her Bachelors of Music Education from Mississippi University for Women and her Masters of Music Education from the University of Georgia.
 She is a National Board Certified Teacher in Early/Middle Childhood Music through the National Board for Professional Teaching Standards.
 Her goal is to share the joy of lifetime music with all of her students and help each student develop his or her musicianship to its highest level.

 Hi, my name is Courtney Trent and I am so excited to be teaching at Midway as a mustang music teacher!
 I completed my student teaching experience at Midway and am so excited to continue working alongside my wonderful mentor Mrs. Rogers.
 Together, we will have a great time with all of the mustangs this year in our respective music classes and co-directing the Fall and Spring choruses.
 I am a proud graduate from the University of South Carolina, earning my Bachelor’s Degree in Music Education with a Vocal Performance Certificate.
 Go Gamecocks!!